You are here

 Student membership fees for students in all other years can be found here.

-As a member, you will become very aware about what services and benefits we offer you.
-However, some of your peers and colleagues may not yet be members and we’d like you to pass this guide on to them to explain what we do and how we can help.
+As a member, you will quickly learn about the fantastic range of services and benefits we offer you.
+However, some of your peers and colleagues may not yet be members and we’d like you to spread the word to them to explain what we do and how we can help.
 The more members we have, the more information we can share, the more opportunities for networking we can create and the stronger our voice will be in representing the interests of our student members.

 So what are you waiting for?
 Don’t miss out!